All Episodes

 Symbolism.

-Six million dollars for the Wilmer municipal utilities to put up a windmill, two windmills, that is going to give what?
+$6 million for the Wilmer Municipal Utilities to put up a windmill, two windmills, that is going to give, what, two megawatts of energy a piece.

 Oh, by the way, they admit that it's going to be intermittent because there's a nasty little thing about wind power.

-Uh it doesn't blow all the time.
+It doesn't blow all the time.

 Well, I already told you about natural gas.

-The price is spiking because we are in effect banning coal-fired power plants due to global warming nonsense.
+The price is spiking because we are, in effect, banning coal-fired power plants due to global warming nonsense.

 It's already unaffordable to heat your house in some cases.

-That they get an accelerated depreciation.
+Did they get an accelerated depreciation?

 Everybody talks about big oil getting accelerated write-offs.

-Uh no, that's big wind.
+No, that's big wind.

-Several states, including Minnesota, have required now the utilities to consume wind, raising the cost of your utility bill along with solar panels.
+Several states, including Minnesota, have required now the utilities to consume wind, raising the cost of your utility bill, along with solar panels.

-But as I said, the wind farms have to rely on conventional power plants anyway, because sometimes the wind doesn't blow, then where are you going to get your power from that particular source?
+But as I said, the wind farms have to rely on conventional power plants anyway, because sometimes the wind doesn't blow.

 Oh, did I mention how much land wind farms will take?